shenxiangzhuang/shenxiangzhuang/README.md

 and locate the root cause timely to reduce MTTR (Mean time to repair) based on Metrics, Log, and Trace.

-- 🔭 Now, I'm a Machine learning Engineer at NetEase.
+- 🔭 Now, I'm a Machine learning Engineer at [NetEase Fuxi](https://fuxi.163.com/).
 And I'm focusing on Crowdsourcing and Human Computation.

 # Presentation